dt-sophie/community-examples/configuration-as-code/README.md

-# ⚙️ Dynatrace Configuration-as-Code examples
+# ⚙️ Community Examples: Configuration-as-Code

 Welcome to the **Dynatrace configuration-as-code examples** folder!
 This space is dedicated to sharing, exploring, and contributing **real-world configuration-as-code samples** built with Dynatrace.